gphocs-dev/G-PhoCS/README.md

     * utils

 5. It is highly recommended to have a test run post-installation using the supplied sample files.
 Type this in the command line while still in the G-PhoCS directory.
+In order to more easily write control files, you are encouraged to use the Jar located in the Control File Generator folder.

     bin/G-PhoCS-1-2-3 sample-control-file.ctl